scheinerman/Permutations.jl/README.md

-If one thinks of a permutation as a sequence, then applying `reverse` to that permutation returns a new permutation based on the reversal of that sequnce.
+If one thinks of a permutation as a sequence, then applying `reverse` to that permutation returns a new permutation based on the reversal of that sequence.
 Here's an example:
 ```julia
 julia> p = RandomPermutation(8)
 (1,5,8,4,6)(2,3)(7)